-Cleaning your bathroom is probably not something you enjoy doing.
+Disinfecting your bathroom is probably not something you enjoy doing.
 Who has ever claimed to enjoy scrubbing toilets or removing mildew stains?
 Even though it isn’t an enjoyable task, it doesn’t have to be a difficult job or one that takes a long time.
 We’ve gathered suggestions from top cleaning experts on how to clean a bathroom using things you already have at home, making the procedure easier and saving you time.
 Continue reading to discover 15 bathroom cleaning tips to make the job easier and quicker!

 1. Clean Your Shower With Vinegar

+This is the most underrated shower cleaning hack.
 White vinegar is the key to gleaming shower tiles, and it’s already in your cupboard.
 Heat the vinegar in the microwave and spray it on while it’s hot.
 If the scent bothers you, try adding a tablespoon of dish soap to the mixture.
 The soap will also help to cut through tough grime.

 2. Scrub Mildew With A Brush

 If you have mildew or surface mold in your bathroom, a clean dish brush will help you get rid of it.
 To make a mold-busting cleanser, combine six cups of warm water and a quarter cup of bleach.
 Scrub the walls with this solution, then rinse thoroughly with a bucket or water or a handheld shower head sprayer.

 3. Get Rid Of Mold Stains With Baking Soda

 Apply a baking soda and water mixture to persistent mold and mildew spots that your dish brush and bleach solution won’t remove.
 Cover the stain with the paste and let it on the stain for three to four hours, followed by a thorough rinsing.